 Lucinda: If you don't like nuts or must omit them, add 1 to 2 tablespoons of flour to avoid flat chocolate chip cookies.

 Heather: Before rolling out cookie dough, sprinkle your board with powdered sugar rather than flour.
 Using flour will alter the consistency of the dough and cause it to become too heavy.

 Lucinda: To ensure evenly browned cookies, use a good quality baking sheet that is shiny and at least two inches narrower and shorter than your oven rack.

 What are your 5 favorite cookbooks and why?

 Lucinda: As a bridal shower gift, my mother presented me with a cookbook that she had handwritten.
 It contained all of my favorites that she had prepared for me as a child.
 That will always be at the top of my list.

-I have a 1972 edition of Betty Crocker’s cookbook that I have found to be invaluable.
+I have a 1972 edition of Betty Crocker's cookbook that I found invaluable.

 My mother passed down Mary Margaret McBride's Encyclopedia of Cooking.
 It's just volume after volume of great recipes.

 I also have a 1959 edition of Pillsbury's Best 1000 Recipes, Best of the Bake-Off Collection that I absolutely love.
 As you can see, I'm into vintage cookbooks.